 In the West, the misappropriation of these terms over the last century or so has resulted in confusion.
 Thus the left hand path is commonly thought to refer to black or ‘evil’ practices.
 The way of the right hand is associated with religious asceticism, repression and moral hypocrisy, especially by those for whom the term ‘left hand path’ is a means of self-identification.
 Aleister Crowley rejected the left hand path in his writings yet has frequently been accused of advocating the same.
-Dion Fortune followed suit, yet would have been scandalised if she had not kept some of practices secret even among her adepts.
+Dion Fortune followed suit, yet would have been scandalised if she had not kept some of her practices secret even among her adepts.
 The confusion deepens when it is considered there are many followers of Crowley who proclaim they practice the left hand path, while those who continue the legacy of Fortune would have us know they are chaste adherents of the right hand path.
-Whether left or right, tantrik or ascetic, it seems to be the case that while adepts are willing to undergo rigorous self-discipline, this is not so with the more vociferous outer court followers of traditions having the stated purpose of direct knowledge of the mysteries.
+Whether left or right, tantrik or ascetic, it seems to be the case that while adepts are willing to undergo rigorous self-discipline, this is not so with the more vociferous outer court followers of various traditions.
 The revival of popular interest in magick and the occult that gathered momentum in Europe and America from the 1950s through to the late 1980s emerged, after all, from a burgeoning beatnik subculture.

 Thelema sprang directly from the ancient Egyptian starry wisdom cult of Thebes, from whence the oracular voices that sprang from the Stele of Revealing in Cairo, 1904.
 We shall therefore examine the left and right of the magick of old Egypt.
 The left hand path is frequently identified with heterodox practices that are sometimes condemned as immoral.
 We shall begin, therefore, with the Egyptian festival of the goddess Bastet, which outsiders deemed lewd.